 The year 2019 marked the 20th anniversary of World Space Week.
-This international week observed by the United Nations was established pursuant to paragraph 7 of UN General Assembly Resolution 54/68 on the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space, adopted on 6 December 1999.
-This declared 4-10 October each year as World Space Week, an annual global celebration of the contributions of space science and technology to the betterment of the human condition.
+This international week observed by the United Nations was established pursuant to paragraph 7 of UN General Assembly Resolution 54/68 on the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space, adopted on 6 December 1999, which declared the week 4-10 October each year as World Space Week.
+This is an annual global celebration of the contributions of space science and technology to the betterment of the human condition.